 The Regulation provides clear criteria and a specific procedure for when air routes may be covered by public service obligations: routes to an airport serving a peripheral region; routes to an airport serving a development region; or 'thin' routes to any airport.
 The procedure involves the initiating Member State, the other (destination) Member States concerned (if any), the European Commission, the airports concerned and the air carriers operating the route in question.
 The Regulation also provides for Member States to restrict access to the route in question to a single air carrier and, if needed, to compensate its losses.
-A number of requirements need to be fulfilled to proceed to exclusive concessions and the concession must be tendered according to the procedures set out in the Regulation.
-Regulation 1008/2008 was also amended by Regulation 2018/1139 (see below in further detail) to reflect that EASA has become the competent authority for oversight and issuance of air operator certificates.
+A number of requirements need to be fulfilled to proceed to exclusive concessions, and the concession must be tendered according to the procedures set out in the Regulation.
+Regulation 1008/2008, also amended by Regulation 2018/1139 (see below for further detail) to reflect that EASA, has become the competent authority for oversight and issuance of AOCs.
 The amendments also aim to increase cooperation between the oversight authorities of the different authorities that can be responsible for AOC and operating licences, especially for carriers with operating bases in different Member States.
-Regulation 1008/2008 was furthermore amended by Regulation 2019/2 that relaxes the time limits for wet leasing as imposed by the Regulation when an international agreement with a third country is concluded, such as the Air Transport Agreement between the EU and the United States.
+Regulation 1008/2008 was furthermore amended by Regulation 2019/2, which relaxes the time limits for wet-leasing as imposed by the Regulation when an international agreement with a third country is concluded, such as the Air Transport Agreement between the EU and the United States.

 In 2020, in the context of the coronavirus crisis, the EU recognised that the aviation sector was facing exceptional circumstances, especially with the sharp drop in air traffic causing liquidity problems for carriers.
 On 25 May 2020, to support the aviation sector, Regulation 2020/696 was adopted, temporarily modifying the provisions of Regulation 1008/2008 in view of the pandemic.
-The Regulation suspends, until 2021, the obligation to revoke or suspend the operating licence of a carrier with financial problems caused by the pandemic; it allows Member States to refuse, limit or impose conditions on the exercise of traffic rights if it is necessary in order to address covid-19; and it includes the possibility to extend some ground handling contracts and to award them more efficiently during the crisis.
+The Regulation waives, until 2022, the obligation to revoke or suspend the operating licence of a carrier with financial problems.
+It also includes the possibility, until 2023, to extend ground-handling contracts at airports where the number of ground handlers is restricted and to award these contracts more efficiently until 2022.
+The Regulation additionally allowed Member States, until 2021, to refuse, limit or impose conditions on the exercise of traffic rights if necessary to address covid-19.

 The other rules provided for under the Regulation are dealt with in other chapters in this publication.

-Safety and security are mainly dealt with at European Union level through various regulations, which the present section will not list or review in an exhaustive manner.
+Safety and security are mainly dealt with at European Union level through various regulations, which this section will not list or review in an exhaustive manner.

-The EASA, which was established and is based in Cologne, Germany, provides, among other things, technical expertise to the Commission in the preparation of the necessary legislation and assist, where appropriate, the Member States and industry in its implementation.
+The EASA, which was established and is based in Cologne, Germany, provides, among other things, technical expertise to the Commission in the preparation of the necessary legislation and assists, where appropriate, Member States and the industry in its implementation.
 Member States are required to comply with this legislation, but may still on some occasion have some room for manoeuvre regarding the way it is implemented and the timing for implementation.
-As an example, in Belgium, the rules set out in Regulation 923/2012 on Standardised European Rules of the Air have been implemented and supplemented by a national Royal Decree.
+As an example, in Belgium, the rules set out in Regulation 923/2012 on Standardised European Rules of the Air have been implemented and supplemented by a national royal decree.

 Next to the preparation of EU legislation, the EASA also publishes acceptable means of compliance (AMC) and certification specifications.
 Contrary to the EU legislation, each Member State may depart from the AMC if they find it necessary to fulfil their task of implementing EU law, provided they issue alternative means of compliance in line with the regulations.
 Where a Member State intends to develop its own means of compliance, it must notify it to the EASA if the field covered relates to air crew, air operations, aerodromes or air traffic controllers' licences.
 In the fields that do not fall within the scope of the EASA, Member States remain free to adopt their own set of rules.
 Therefore, even if the harmonisation is not totally achieved yet, many national safety rules have now been replaced by EU ones.